vincentvinh/spryker-docs/docs/scos/dev/tutorials-and-howtos/advanced-tutorials/tutorial-implementing-widgets-and-widget-plugins.md

 ### Activate a widget in another widget

 In the same cases, it's necessary to extend widgets with other sub-widgets.
-The concept of nesting widgets in each other is the same as they were used in a Page, the only difference is how they are activated.
+The concept of nesting widgets in each other is the same as they were used in a `Page`, the only difference is how they are activated.
 You can activate sub-widgets in the `initialize()` method of any widget.

 Those widgets that were activated in a controller are not available in other widgets.
-Every rendered Page and Widget have their own scope of twig variables and available widgets.
+Every rendered `Page` and `Widget` has their own scope of twig variables and available widgets.

 ```php
 <?php